-Assistant Professor of English
+Ruth and Paul Idzik Collegiate Assistant Professor of Digital Scholarship and English

-Specialties: Media Studies; Science and Technology Studies; Critical Theory; 20th- and 21st-century Art, Literature and Culture; Race, Labor and Political Economy; Game Studies; Science Fiction Studies; Critical Making.
+Media Studies; Science and Technology Studies; Critical Theory; 20th- and 21st-century Art, Literature and Culture; Race, Labor and Political Economy; Game Studies; Science Fiction Studies; Critical Making.

 Professor Dhaliwal is currently working on a book project titled Rendering: A Political Diagrammatology of Computation, which asks 'what exactly is computing?'
 Illuminating the hard-coded political logics we take for granted in our contemporary digital cultures, his project shows how our cultural narratives, politico-economic formulations, and epistemic beliefs get crystallized into computational hardware and software architectures.
-A part of this project is forthcoming in Critical Inquiry.

 His other projects have found him researching the entanglements between data and narratives, popular discourses of the future in simulation videogames, material and cultural histories of artificial intelligence, and new taxonomies of internet aesthetics.
 He is also engaged in several critical making projects, including a number of public-facing game design endeavours.
 More information about his work can be found at ranjodhdhaliwal.com.